01 of 18

 How to Create a Merry Small Space

 Life stunk so much during the Middle Ages people had to carry a small aromatic container called a pomander to hold up to their noses to avoid offensive smells.
 Nothing merry about that, right?
 These days, a pomander usually refers to a clove-studded orange.
-It's a traditional sweet-scented holiday ornament anyone can make.Continue to 4 of 23 below.
+It is a traditional sweet-scented holiday ornament anyone can make.Continue to 4 of 18 below.

 A strand of garland adds a stroke of merriment to any vertical surface.
-For a colorful burst of seasonal fun, spruce up your coat rack with pom-pom garland from Threshold at Target for $12.99.Continue to 5 of 23 below.
+For a colorful burst of seasonal fun, just sew pom-poms onto a decorative cord.
+You can learn how to make fluffy pom-poms here.Continue to 5 of 18 below.

 This Holiday Tree is Easy to Paint